unisse-courses/s14-mp9/README.md

 The admin may be a user, but unlike a regular one, the admin does not have a profile of their own.

 #### Managing lockers
+The admin can do the following when managing lockers:
+1. Add Locker
+2. Delete Lockers
+3. Editing Lockers
+4. Adding New Locations
+5. Deletng Locations
+6. Setting the Term Dates to mark the span allowed to reserve a locker.

 #### Managing Pending Locker Reservations
+This page shows users' reservation and abandonment requests and views all the currently owned lockers.
+To organize the tables more neatly, two dividers for the tables of reserved lockers and owned and abandoned lockers.
+The reservation table is separated from the owned and abandoned tables, which are grouped together.

+Two buttons for accepting and rejecting requests are in the reservation and abandonment tables.